Divorce or Reconciliation

 How the Process Works for You

-Your lawyer, in the response to the petition, can ask for a Conciliation hearing.
+Your lawyer, in the response to the Petition, can ask for a Conciliation Services.
 This will give you a sixty (60) day pause on the divorce.
 If the attempt at reconciliation fails, the divorce proceeding will resume sixty (60) days after the meeting.
 On the other hand, if the reconciliation takes place, that’s the end of the divorce.
 It gives both you and your spouse time to think about the past, present and future.

 How We Can Help You

 At Enholm Law, PLLC we recognize the importance of mediation in divorce.
-There’s enough distress to you, your family and even your ex-spouse.
+There’s enough stress to you, your family and even your ex-spouse.
 With good legal advice, you can minimize the pain of divorce.